 A separate Rota will be drawn up to cover any anticipated attendance at the Multi Agency Response Team (MART) with participants utilised, dependant on Transport Scotland's requirements.

 2.5 Call out arrangements

-Call out arrangements during normal working hours
+Call out arrangements

 The WSDO will implement call out procedures by issuing the daily action plan for winter service operations.
-During the working day (Monday to Friday 08:00 to 17:00) the WSDO will mobilise resources to undertake and complete the required treatment.
-Outside this the DOM will mobilise resources to undertake and complete the required treatment.
+Outside this the WSDO will mobilise resources to undertake and complete the required treatment.